E-commerce Demand Forces Manufacturers to Abandon Pallets and Tackle Challenges of Single-Parcel Delivery

 - Invest in automation as well as the training and monitoring of human labor resources to make sure packaging strategies are consistently executed, which can effectively protect items against the risks posed by single-parcel journeys

 Is your business ready to take on the pallet-to-parcel revolution?
 And does anyone have a recommendation for a good electrician?
-Ordering my new flat screen TV online was easy but installing it is different matter altogether.
+Ordering my new flat screen TV online was easy but installing it is a different matter altogether.